hcgatewood23/hcgatewood23.github.io/src/infra-mission.md

 I believe under-emphasis on agility is a widespread oversight.
 Calcification happens bottom up, and sluggish, high-friction infra leads to sluggish, non-agile product teams.
 It's a recipe for late-reacting, risk-averse, uninspired products and fast-tracking company decline.

-With that in mind, for me, it comes down to this:
+With that in mind, for me, the mission comes down to this:

 > Empower all our users with agile, stable, efficient infra